aakabir/UstadMobile/app-gwt/README.md

 The packages and classes outside ```client``` are related to GWT but are not part of running GWT and its components.

 #### Application components ####
 Note: This project is using GWTP and GWT-Material (for UI).
-For more understanding, refer to their turorial: https://dev.arcbees.com/gwtp/tutorials/index.html
+For more understanding, refer to their tutorial: https://dev.arcbees.com/gwtp/tutorials/index.html

 All the application components lie in the package ```com.ustadmobile.port.gwt.client.application```.
 Every page/view has a module associated with it that is declared and linked by the class: ApplicationModule.java.
 This "installs" the module to the application.

 ```
 configure(){
 	...
+	/**
+	* GWTP: Install the Root Module
+	*/
 	install(new AboutModule());
 	...
 }